abpframework/abp/docs/en/tutorials/book-store/part-02.md

   "Texts": {
     "Menu:Home": "Home",
     "Welcome": "Welcome",
     "LongWelcomeMessage": "Welcome to the application.
-This is a startup project based on the ABP framework.
+This is a startup project based on the ABP.
 For more information, visit abp.io.", "Menu:BookStore": "Book Store",
     "Menu:Books": "Books",
     "Actions": "Actions",